jinysong/vote/README.md

 ## Tips

 - Each time you attempt the quizzes at the end of each section, the questions will be slightly different.
 So do each quizzes twice to get more practice questions.
+- Neural Network: Backpropagation (Week 5) is the hardest part of the course.
+NNs also the most useful algorithm for machine learning, especially for projects.
+I recommend doing these two chapters first (week 4 and 5) and make good notes so you can review them quickly throughout the course for better understanding and retention.
+Other than the activation part that uses the sigmoid/logistic function which builds on past material, Neural Networks can be studied as a standalone portion.

 ## Resources
 - MatLab CheetSheet by Steven Thornton